Thou Shalt Not Steal (song)

-"Thou Shalt Not Steal" is a song written by John D. Loudermilk and performed by Dick and Dee Dee.
+"Thou Shalt Not Steal" is a 1964 song written by John D. Loudermilk and performed by Dick and Dee Dee.
 The song was produced by Don Ralke and The Wilder Brothers.

 Chart performance

 It reached #13 on the Billboard chart in 1964.
+In Canada it reached number 17.
 The song was also released in the United Kingdom as a single, but it did not chart.
 The song was featured on their 1965 album, Thou Shalt Not Steal.